 With a reputation for drugs and red lights, Amsterdam is probably one of Europe’s most popular weekend destinations.
 But when I visited this time (my first time!) with STA Travel, I was determined to get past the tourist highlights and see if Amsterdam could exceed my expectations.
 Short story: it did.
 Amsterdam is awesome.

 To be completely honest, I wasn’t expecting to find that many cool things to do in the ‘Dam.
 I thought it was all about late-night parties, drunk revelry and coffee shops.
 Turns out there’s a lot more to the city and if you take a peek at the video below, I think you’ll see what I’m talking about.
 And just in case you’re not convinced, below are my top tips for finding all the awesome in Amsterdam.
+No matter how many days you spend in Amsterdam, you’re sure to have a fantastic holiday!

 10 Cool Things To Do & See in Amsterdam